Appendix of testis

 The appendix testis (or hydatid of Morgagni) is a vestigial remnant of the Müllerian duct, present on the upper pole of the testis and attached to the tunica vaginalis.
 It is present about 90% of the time.

 Clinical significance

 Torsion

-The appendix of testis can, occasionally, undergo torsion (i.e. become twisted), causing acute one-sided testicular pain and may require surgical excision to achieve relief.
+The appendix of testis can occasionally become twisted, causing acute one-sided testicular pain and may require surgical excision to achieve relief.
 One third of patients present with a palpable "blue dot" discoloration on the scrotum.
 This is nearly diagnostic of this condition.
 If clinical suspicion is high for the serious differential diagnosis of testicular torsion, a surgical exploration of the scrotum is warranted.
 Torsion of the appendix of testis occurs at ages 0–15 years, with a mean at 10 years, which is similar to that of testicular torsion.